JohnFunk-VMW/CloudBrews-SampleApp/README.md

 ## Login to Cloud Foundry
 Open Cloud Foundry in a browser by visiting:  http://run.pivotal.io
-** username: demo3@johnfunk.com
+** username: your login
-** password:  ask one of the helpers
+** password: your password

 ##Navigate to the Application in Pivotal Cloud Foundry
-First click on the 'Denver-CloudBrews' space as shown below:
+First click on the 'ReplatformingWorkshop' space as shown below:
 ![CloudFoundrySpace](https://github.com/JohnFunk-Pivotal/CloudBrews-SampleApp/blob/master/CloudFoundrySpace.png "Space view on PCF")

 Next click on the name of the "attendees" app shown below: